 - With high gas prices, I can't afford to drive to the library.

-- I'm homebound and thirst for interaction, but I can't come to the live library events.
+- I'm homebound and thirst for interaction, but I can't participate in school activities.

 - I've got texting on my phone, can I get my questions answered that way?